-It was also when agriculture put an end to the hunter-gatherer life for most humans.
-Protein was and is an essential aspect of the paleo diet, both thousands of years ago and today.
+It was also when agriculture put an end to the hunter-gatherer life for most humans at that time.
+Protein was and is an essential aspect of the paleo diet, from thousands of years ago and until today.

 Many paleo adherents seek out protein supplements that will help them build stronger, leaner, more energetic bodies aside from following the strict diet plan.

 To help you find the most suitable products, we have researched dozens of paleo-friendly protein powders, read thousands of online reviews, and engaged with people in diet and fitness forums.

 So, if you’re looking for the top paleo protein powders, then take a look at the following research results.